Authorities investigating death of 11-year-old Haverhill girl

-BOSTON (WHDH) - A Haverhill girl who was flown to a Boston hospital and put on life support early Saturday morning has died, authorities said.
+HAVERHILL, MASS.
+(WHDH) - Authorities are investigating the death of an 11-year-old Haverhill girl who was rushed to a Boston hospital by helicopter Saturday and later passed away, officials said.

 State and local police are investigating the facts and circumstances surrounding the medical call.